stoeps13/connections-doc/source/connectors/admin/r_files_plugin_SPNEGO_config.md

 There is a known issue that if an ActiveDirectory account is also added into a local administrator group on the client computer, Microsoft restricts such clients from getting the session key for tickets, even if you set the allowtgtsessionkey registry key to 1.
 For more detail, consult Microsoft support.

+!!! note
-**Note:** If the user has administrator rights on that client they must start Notes as an administrator \(right-click on the Notes icon and choose **Run as administrator**.\) The only alternative is to revoke administrator rights for that user.
+    If the user has administrator rights on that client they must start Notes as an administrator \(right-click on the Notes icon and choose **Run as administrator**.\) The only alternative is to revoke administrator rights for that user.

 ## Make sure initial url is protected by SPNEGO { .section}